sal55/langs/MLang/readme.md

 Info about the module scheme used by M and Q is not ready.

 Docs for AA and Q are also not ready, but much of those M docs apply to Q too.

+### Future Development

+M and Q have been gradually converging, but several attempts to turn them into one language have failed, even though they are so similar.
+For example, M's compiler could now run applications directly from source just like Q.

+But they will be kept as discrete languages with separate implementations.

+What I will concentrate on is making them work together more smoothly, and allowing them to share the complex environment of the same application.

+(This is exactly how the original Q language, an add-on scripting language then called 'MPL', was used within my graphical applications.
+Those had a very rich environment more like an mini-OS.
+But that was for a dedicated applicated with an embedded version of the interpreter.)

+So, this will be my 'Two Language` solution.
+Well, if it works...

 ### Demos